derek-palmer/backup-github-to-s3/README.md

 on:
   schedule:
     - cron: '0 2 * * *' # Runs every day at 2 AM UTC
-  workflow_dispatch: # Allows manual triggering of the workflow if desired
+  workflow_dispatch: # Allows manual triggering of the workflow

 jobs:
   backup: